 Masani Amman Temple

 At a distance of 14 km from Pollachi Junction, Sri Masani Amman Temple is a sacred Hindu temple located at Anaimalai near Pollachi, Tamil Nadu.
-Situated at the confluence of Aliyar River and the Uppar stream, it is one of the popular places of pilgrimage in the Coimbatore district and among the top places to visit in Pollachi.
+Situated at the confluence of Aliyar River and the Uppar stream, it is one of the popular places of pilgrimage near Coimbatore, and among the top Pollachi places to visit.

 The annual Kundam Festival celebrated here is a major draw attended by thousands of devotees amid much pomp and splendor.
 On Tuesdays, Fridays, and new moon days, special poojas are performed at this temple.